fbecart/zinoma/README.md

 The execution of `zinoma` will normally end as soon as all the specified targets were built.

 However, Žinoma also offers a watch mode which can be enabled with the `--watch` option of the command line.
-When the watch mode is enabled, Žinoma also runs the services of the built targets, and prevents its process from exiting.
+When the watch mode is enabled, Žinoma also runs the services of the built targets, and does not exit.
 Žinoma will then keep an eye open on the `input_paths`, and will re-execute the relevant targets in case filesystem changes are detected.

 ## Example of configuration